xsf/xmpp.org/content/posts/blog/easy-xmpp-challenge.md

 ### Easy Group Chats

-There are two typical IM use cases for group chats: chat with multiple friends at the same time (ad-hoc), or participate in a public chat room (typically for support purposes, pioneered by
+There are two typical IM use cases for group chats: chat with friends or family (private groups), or participate in a public chat room (typically for support purposes, pioneered by
 [Internet Relay Chat](https://en.wikipedia.org/wiki/Internet_Relay_Chat)).